Kerr-McGee Chemical Corp.

 The Kerr-McGee Chemical Corp. – Navassa site includes the area where Kerr-McGee Chemical Corporation operated a wood-treating plant until 1980.
 EPA placed the site on the National Priorities List (NPL) in 2010 because of contaminated ground water, soil and sediment resulting from facility operations.
 EPA, the North Carolina Department of Natural Resources and Environment (NCDENR) and Tronox Incorporated (Tronox), the site’s potentially responsible party (PRP), are investigating and taking steps to clean up the site in order to protect people and the environment from contamination.
 Site contamination does not currently threaten people living and working near the site.
 A water line connects residences and businesses to the public water system.
 By investigating and cleaning up the site, EPA, NCDENR and the site’s PRP continue to protect people and the environment from site contamination.

 The 300-acre site is located in Navassa, North Carolina.
 The southwestern part of the site includes the area where a wood-treating plant operated until 1980.
-The site also includes a single residential property that not affected by site contamination.
+The facility was dismantled in 1980, but significant impacts remain especially in the former ponds and in the tidal wetland on the south end of the site.
+The former facility also includes a single residential property that not affected by site contamination.
 A residential area across North Navassa Road and North Navassa Road border the site to the north and west, Sturgeon Creek borders the site to the south and Brunswick River borders the site to the east.

 Site investigations found contamination in ground water, soil and sediment that could potentially harm people in the area.
 Contamination resulted from waste handling practices at the site.
 Ground water contamination remains at the site but is contained within the site property boundary.